TL;DR — Key Takeaway

 The key to using AI without losing your voice is building a repeatable workflow with clear checkpoints.
 Here's a proven process we recommend to our clients:

 “AI is the best intern you've ever had — fast, eager, and tireless.
-But you wouldn't let an intern publish your website copy without reviewing it first.”
+Just as you'd review an intern's work before publishing, review all AI copy for brand fit and accuracy before it goes live.”

 — Jared Saucier, Allora Media